Miniature Diamond Eddy Kite

 strong and flexible.

-The cross-spar is steamed, curved and dried to
+The cross-spar is steamed, curved and dried to hold

-across the back to hold the dihedral.
+back to hold the dihedral.

 Laziness is the true Mother Of Invention.